sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/README.md

 [Main page](https://sisinflab.github.io/Augmented-and-Linked-Open-Datasets-for-Recommendation/) - [GitHub Repository](https://github.com/sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/)

-# Augmented and Linked Open Datasets for Recommendation
+# Linked Open Datasets for Recommendation

 This is the official repository of the paper *Linked Open Datasets for Recommendation*.
 This work covers the enrichment of two widely used recommendation datasets from the movie and book domain, [MovieLens 25M](https://grouplens.org/datasets/movielens/25m/) and [LibraryThing](https://cseweb.ucsd.edu/~jmcauley/datasets.html#social_data) respectively.
 Specifically: